apache/incubator-ponymail/README.md

 - Fork the repo
 - Subscribe to the Pony Mail dev list:
-  - Either send an email to dev-subscribe@ponymail.info OR
+  - Either send an email to dev-subscribe@ponymail.incubator.apache.org OR
-  - Visit http://ponymail.info/list.html?dev@ponymail.info (You can use Persona or Google Auth)
+  - Visit https://lists.apache.org/list.html?dev@ponymail.apache.org (You can use Persona or ASF OAuth)
 - Find something to fix or help out with
 - Let us know what you want to do, and we'll add you to our contributors list!
 - Join us on #ponymail on the Freenode IRC network